 Children are wonderful, magical creatures who require lots of clothing, toys, and gear to function in the world.
 But, the cruel truth is, as quickly as they need it, they outgrow it.
-So what’s the best way to pass on gently used kid stuff that you no longer need?
+So what’s the best way to pass on gently used kid stuff (and make room for the latest holiday haul)?
 Thankfully, there are tons of deserving organizations that will gladly take these items off your hands.
 These amazing places are working tirelessly for kids in need each and every day, and they could really use your help from clothes to car seats and everything in between.

 photo: Baby2Baby via Facebook

 Serving more 180,000 children in the LA area alone, as well as 20 other cities across the country, Baby2Baby helps provide low-income kids (aged 0-12) with the basic necessities every child deserves.
 They happily accept baby and kids gear donations including everything from new diapers to new and gently used items like high chairs, backpacks, toys, and infant carriers just to name a few.
 The organization carefully inspects all donations to make sure they’re in tip-top shape and meet the organization’s Golden Standard.
 They only distribute those items you’d give or use with your own children.
 For a complete list of donations they’ll accept, as well a number of convenient drop-off locations around the LA area, please visit their site.